ninamartila/p2-iproject-server/api_doc_place.md

 # Jobstreet App Server

-Jobstreet App is an application to job seeker.
+Tour Schedule App is an application to Tour Scheduling.
 This app has :

 - RESTful endpoint for asset's CRUD operation
 - JSON formatted response